Please view these information tabs to learn more about Urgos clock movement availability

 Possible clock chime block work

 The reason for this is because the new unit may or may not have the hammer heads on the opposite side.
-In order to avoid purchasing a new chime block the old one can be reversed in direction.
+In order to avoid purchasing a new chime block reverse the direction of the old one.

 Working with the chime block

-Not only would need need to reverse direction but also reverse the order of the rods within the block itself.
+Not only would you need to reverse direction but also reverse the order of the rods within the block itself.
 The shortest rod would need to be where the longest rod was and continue down the line like this.
-As stated this is not something that is commonly in need of doing.
+Again, this is not something that is commonly in need of doing.

 UW6/ Series Pendulum hook up

 The top hook of the pendulum may or may not fit the new movements leader.
-If becomes an issue clockworks.com offers an alternate top hook for your pendulum if its the wood stick style.
+If becomes an issue clockworks.com offers an alternate top hook for the pendulum if its the wood stick style.

 The rest is easy